Insights > Category > Posted: 2025-Mar-21, Updated: 2025-Mar-21

 Durability & Maintenance

 Steel doors are more susceptible to dents and scratches than both wood and fibreglass doors.
-Because most steel door manufacturers have their own unique manufacturing processing that can include different metals and core materials, some doors may stand up to the test of time better than others. well-maintained doors will last between 20 to 30 years.
-Condensation between the door and door frame edge can make the door susceptible to rusting on both the exterior and interior of the door.
-All-in-all a good quality steel door will require very little maintenance.
+Because most steel door manufacturers have their own unique manufacturing processes that can include different metals and core materials, some doors may stand up to the test of time better than others.
+Well-maintained doors will last between 20 to 30 years.
+Condensation between the door and the door frame edge can make the door susceptible to rusting on both the exterior and interior of the door.
+All in all, a good quality steel door will require very little maintenance.

-Fibreglass doors typically offer the best weather resistance in the Ottawa area making them the most durable option for an exterior door.
-Composite exterior and fibreglass door skins repel water and resist warping, rot, rust as well as chipping and denting.
-A high-quality fibreglass door will up to 50 years.
+Fibreglass doors typically offer the best weather resistance in the Ottawa area, making them the most durable option for an exterior door.
+Composite exterior and fibreglass door skins repel water and resist warping, rot, rust, as well as chipping and denting.
+A high-quality fibreglass door will last up to 50 years.

 Note: like most consumer products, steel, wood and fibreglass doors are made and marketed to different budgets - depending on the quality of the door, not all door brands will perform the same.